-The Committee meets at least twice a year with attendance from the external Auditors and the Group's Chief Executive Officer and Finance Director as required.
+The Committee is chaired by Richard Rose who sits alongside Stefan Borson.
+The Committee meets at least twice a year with the external Auditors.
 The Committee is responsible for:

-- ensuring that the appropriate financial reporting procedures are properly maintained and reported on; - meeting the Auditors and reviewing their reports relating to the Group's accounts and internal control systems; - reviewing and monitoring the independence of the external Auditor and the objectives and effectiveness of the audit process; and - reviewing arrangements by which staff may in confidence raise concerns about possible improprieties in matters of financial reporting or otherwise and receiving and dealing with matters reported under these arrangements.
+- ensuring that the appropriate financial reporting procedures are properly maintained and reported on; - meeting the Auditors and reviewing their reports relating to the Group's accounts and internal control systems; and - reviewing and monitoring the independence of the external Auditor and the objectives and effectiveness of the audit process.